1

 Schedule a VIN Inspection

 If the public VIN number on your vehicle has been damaged, is missing or is otherwise unreadable, a Colorado Assigned ID will be required.
 This is most common on trailers and older vehicles that have been restored.
+This also applies to kit vehicles, homemade vehicles and trailers, or vehicles assembled using cabs and chassis from different vehicles.
 The public VIN on vehicles manufactured after 1981 is located on the driver side of the vehicle, visible where the dash meets the bottom of the windshield.

 For trailers with missing or damaged VIN numbers, see the Trailer requirement here.
 The inspector will verify the condition of the VIN and give you the appropriate paperwork.